jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 instance and resume its execution from where it left off.

-Since Jactl scripts never block (from a Java thread point of view), whenever a script invokes a function that would otherwise block such as sending a request to a remote system and needing to wait for a response, or reading some data from a database, Jactl captures the current execution state in a `Continuation` object (actually a chain of `Continuation` objects; one per stack frame) and when the response is ready to be processed the execution state is resumed.
+Since Jactl scripts never block (from a Java thread point of view), whenever a script invokes a function that would otherwise block, such as sending a request to a remote system and needing to wait for a response, or reading some data from a database, Jactl captures the current execution state in a `Continuation` object (actually a chain of `Continuation` objects; one per stack frame) and when the response is ready to be processed the execution state is resumed.